Department of Analytical and Structural Chemistry and Biology

 Ewen Lescop is a CNRS senior scientist.
 He received his Ph.D. at the ICSN in the group of Eric Guittet, with a work on a honeybee odorant-binding protein.
 He then performed postdoctoral research at Beijing University (2004-2006, C. Jin, China) and the Institute of Structural Biology (2006-2007, B. Brutscher).
 In 2007 he returned to the ICSN to develop NMR methods for proteins and study a variety of biological systems with structural-biology approaches.
 Outside the lab, Ewen is a keen and active player of traditional folk music, especially breton music, and he always likes a good meal and a drink.

-Nelly Morellet is a research engineer (CNRS-IR1).
-She obtained her Ph.D. with Jean-Claude Beloeil in 1989 at the ICSN.
-From 1990 to 2010 she studied several viral proteins by NMR (VIH-1, SIV, Birnavirus, Rotavirus…) in the group of B.P Roques then D.Scherman at the School of Pharmaceutical and Biological Sciences in Paris.
-In 2010, she joined the BCS group at the ICSN.
-She is involved in several projects: antibiotic resistance (NDM-1 protein), transposases and domesticated transposases (PiggyBac and PiggyMac proteins), and Buruli ulcer (N-Wasp protein).
+Nelly Morellet works as a research engineer at the ICSN (CNRS-IRHC).
+She obtained a doctorate under the supervision of Jean-Claude Beloeil in 1989 at the ICSN.
+From 1990 to 2010 she studied several viral proteins by NMR (HIV-1, SIV, Birnavirus, Rotavirus, etc.) in the unit of B.P Roques then D.Scherman at the Faculty of Pharmaceutical and Biological Sciences, Paris.
+In 2010 she joined the Chemistry and Structural Biology team at the ICSN.
+She is involved in several projects: antibiotic resistance (NDM-1 protein and RNaseY), domesticated transposases and transposases (PiggyBac and PiggyMac proteins), and overexpressed proteins and receptors in breast cancer (ErB2).

 Annie Moretto is a CNRS technician.